plumed-nest/plumed-nest/consortium.md

 More information about the PLUMED consortium can be found here:

 The PLUMED consortium.
-_The PLUMED consortium: A community effort to promote openness, transparency and reproducibility in molecular simulations_, Submitted
+_A community effort to promote transparency and reproducibility in enhanced molecular simulations_, Submitted

 The coordinators of the PLUMED consortium are: